 In 1982, Ridley Scott directed the first Blade Runner starring Harrison Ford in the lead role.
 After nearly 25 years the sequel was directed by Denis Villeneuve starring Ryan Gosling as the lead runner.
 I’d like to announce that this article will, in no way, do justice to the cult followers of the film.
 However, recent viewers of the film had asked me multiple questions.
 So, I’ll do a walkthrough of both movies back to back.
-Here are the films Blade Runner and Blade Runner 2049 explained, spoilers ahead.
+Here are the plots and endings of Blade Runner and Blade Runner 2049 explained, spoilers ahead.

 Plot Explanation – Blade Runner (1982)

 The story is set in the (then) future of 2019.
 Early in the 21st century, the Tyrell Corporation advanced Robot evolution into the Nexus phase – a being virtually identical to a human – known as a Replicant (A genetically engineered creature composed entirely of organic substance.).
 The Nexus 6 Replicants were superior in strength and agility, and at least equal in intelligence, to the genetic engineers who created them.
 Replicants were used Off-world as slave labor, in the hazardous exploration and colonization of other planets.
 After a bloody mutiny by a Nexus 6 combat team in an off-world colony, Replicants were declared illegal on earth – under penalty of death.
 Special police squads – Blade Runner Units – had orders to shoot to kill, upon detection, any trespassing Replicant.
 This was not called execution.
 It was called retirement.